 As geriatric care managers, we always recommend communication first.
 Try to get to the root of the issue with your mother.
 You can do this on your own, with your family members or with the help of a care manager to act as a qualified mediator.
 Depending on the outcome, a qualified senior care agency like Complete Care Strategies can suggest ways to improve your mother’s quality of life while remaining at home.
-This could involve communicating and coordinating care with primary care physicians on health concerns, hiring a home care aide, arranging for food delivery or transportation or suggesting a senior daycare facility for more social interaction.
+This could involve communicating and coordinating care with primary care physicians on health concerns, hiring a home care aide, arranging for food delivery or transportation, utilizing our travel companion services, or suggesting a senior daycare facility for more social interaction.
 Clients can take advantage of the vast referral network of resources that established senior care agencies have built over the years.

 2. My parents’ house is a mess and it’s becoming a safety issue.

 It can be hard to let go of a lifetime of belongings and even more difficult to organize it, keep it tidy as you age.
 Geriatric care managers can help you find suitable resources to help your parents with their home.
 Whether it’s a regular housekeeper, a professional organizer to help them declutter and organize or a junk removal option, a reputable senior care agency can recommend qualified professionals with great credentials.

 3. My dad is not getting around very well and I am concerned about him falling, especially when he’s alone.

 A geriatric social worker can assess the safety of your father’s home and offer safety measures to ensure that he can safely navigate his home, on his own.
 Beyond that, personal emergency response systems and home care aides can be employed.
 Through years of experience, the best resources are readily available to care managers—saving family caregivers time and stress researching options on their own.